apache/datafusion/dev/release/README.md

 ### Update Version

-Checkout the master commit to be released
+Checkout the main commit to be released

 ```
 git fetch apache
-git checkout apache/master
+git checkout apache/main
 ```

 Update datafusion version in `datafusion/Cargo.toml` to `5.1.0`: